Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 - Create a new VB project (we used Microsoft's [Visual Basic Express Edition](http://www.microsoft.com/express/)).
 - From the "New Project..." wizard, choose the "Console Application" template.
 Let's use "adapter_vb" as the project name.
-- From the "Solution Explorer", delete the default Module1.vb, then add a reference to the Lightstreamer .NET library: go to the "Browse" tab of the "Add Reference" dialog and point to the DotNetAdapter_N2.dll file, which you can find in the "Lightstreamer\DOCS-SDKs\sdk_adapter_dotnet\lib\dotnet_2.0" folder of your Lightstreamer installation.
+- From the "Solution Explorer", delete the default Module1.vb, then add a reference to the Lightstreamer .NET library: go to the "Browse" tab of the "Add Reference" dialog and point to the DotNetAdapter_N2.dll file, which you can find in the "Lightstreamer\DOCS-SDKs\sdk_adapter_dotnet\lib\" folder of your Lightstreamer installation.

 ### DataAdapterLauncher ###